Tivix/django-rest-auth/docs/installation.rst

     urlpatterns += [
         ...,
         url(r'^rest-auth/twitter/$', TwitterLogin.as_view(), name='twitter_login')
-        url(r'^rest-auth/twitter/connect/$', TwitterConnect.as_view(), name='twitter_connect')
     ]

 .. note:: Starting from v0.21.0, django-allauth has dropped support for context processors.
 Check out http://django-allauth.readthedocs.org/en/latest/changelog.html#from-0-21-0 for more details.

 Additional Social Connect Views
 ###############################

-If you want to allow connecting existing accounts in addition to just login, you can use connect views:
+If you want to allow connecting existing accounts in addition to login, you can use connect views:

 .. code-block:: python